Satoshi-Sh/Time_Tracking_App_with_AI/README.md

 This application was built for the Hackathon ["The Future of AI is Open"](https://arctic-streamlit-hackathon.devpost.com/rules) by Snowflake.

 ## How to run
-1. Run `pip install -r requirements` in your virtual environment
+1. Run `pip install -r requirements.txt` in your virtual environment
 2. Run `streamlit run Task_Time_Tracker.py`